+6. The school nurse will maintain proper documentation of all medications and their administration.
+Documentation will minimally include the:

+- Student's name

+- Prescriber's name

+- Pharmacy and prescription number

+- Name of the medication

+- Dosage

-- 4. The school nurse will maintain proper documentation of all medications and their administration.
-Documentation will minimally include the: - Student's name - Prescriber's name - Pharmacy and prescription number - Name of the medication - Dosage - Date and time administered - Reasons for not giving medications as prescribed (e.g., vomiting, spills, refusal) - Name and signature of person who actually administered the medication - 5.
-Students shall be provided privacy when receiving medications. - 6.
-The school nurse will work with the student, parents/guardians and teachers in determining how best to deliver the medication to the student during the school day. - 7.
-If the district maintains epinephrine premeasured auto-injection devices, a list of students whose parents/guardians indicate that they cannot receive epinephrine will be kept with the devices.
+- Date and time administered

+- Reasons for not giving medications as prescribed (e.g., vomiting, spills, refusal)

+- Name and signature of person who actually administered the medication

+7. If the district maintains epinephrine premeasured auto-injection devices, a list of students whose parents/guardians indicate that they cannot receive epinephrine will be kept with the devices.